Corporate Governance Guidelines

 Communication with Stakeholders

 It is the policy of the Board that management generally speaks for the Company.
-Individual directors occasionally may meet or otherwise communicate with various stakeholders, but any such communications generally should occur with the knowledge of the Chief Executive Officer and, in most instances, at the request of the Chief Executive Officer.
+Individual directors occasionally may meet or otherwise communicate with various stakeholders[, including stockholders, on issues where Board-level involvement is appropriate].
+[In addition, the Board oversees the Company’s stockholder engagement efforts.].

 Stakeholders and other persons desiring to communicate with a director, the non-management directors as a group or the full Board may address such communication to the attention of the Senior Vice President, General Counsel and Secretary of the Company, 104 South Michigan Avenue, Suite 900, Chicago, Illinois 60603, and such communication will be forwarded to the intended recipient or recipients.